 Take a break from walking your dog on the Washington and Old Dominion Trail and head to the patio at Old Ox Brewery in Ashburn or the outside seating area at Beltway Brewing Company in Sterling.
 Both are close to the trail, both love furry guests and Old Ox once released a beer called “Slack” benefitting a therapy dog training program.
 Cheers!

-Over in Lucketts, this sprawling and lively farm brewery set in 50 acres of fields and forest off Route 15 has acres of outside space to walk (or run) your hound around in, and a dog-friendly pavilion where you can sit with him, sip a tasty IPA and gaze out on surrounding hop fields.
+Over in Lucketts, this sprawling and lively farm brewery set in 50 acres of fields and forest off Route 15 has acres of outside space to walk (or run) your hound around in, and a dog-friendly pavilion where you can sit and sip a tasty IPA and gaze out on surrounding hop fields.
 There’s live music most weekends and food trucks if you – or pooch – get peckish.

 This sleek new Middleburg operation specializing in farm brewed ales, lagers, IPAs and stouts has a gorgeous front lawn leading to surrounding woodland.
 Take a seat on the Adirondacks around the firepits and in between sips of Belgian-style Farm Light or malty Amber Ale, feed your furry friend dog treats and water.